sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 the call above is that it calculates the size of memory using `sizeof(...) - ...`.
 Calculating and checking the size of memory to copy can be more error-prone than simple or static values.
-So, one thing we could check is whether other calls that calculate the size of memory in a similar way to the above, using subtraction and `sizeof`:
+So, one thing we could check is whether there are other calls that calculate the size of memory in a similar way to the above, using subtraction and `sizeof`:

 <div style="padding-left: 2rem">